easonzyli/CF_Guard/README.md

-The code is being organized.
+Code will be released soon.
 Thank you for your interest!